Britain first to approve AstraZeneca/Oxford COVID-19 vaccine | Health

 Britain first to approve AstraZeneca/Oxford COVID-19 vaccine

-AstraZeneca Chief Executive Pascal Soriot said the vaccine "has been shown to be effective, well-tolerated, simple to administer and is supplied by AstraZeneca at no profit".
-He also told BBC radio: "Our belief at this point is that this vaccine should be effective against the (new, more contagious) variant."
+"While there is no doubt about the safety of the vaccine, the efficacy is unclear - and too many errors and announcements have complicated the interpretation of the data," she said.
+But for some, the seriousness of the pandemic was enough to merit swift action.

-AstraZeneca's late-stage trials showed 62% for participants given two full doses several weeks apart - above the 50% usually considered adequate by regulators - but 90% for a smaller sub-group given a half dose and then a full dose.
-AstraZeneca did not specify which dose regime had been approved, but researchers said approval was the most important thing.
+Britain and South Africa in particular are grappling with more contagious variants of the coronavirus, which has already killed 1.7 million people around the world, sown chaos through the global economy and upended normal life for billions.
+Many countries have banned passenger flights and blocked trade to try to keep the new mutation out.

-"To get out of this debacle, there is no alternative to having a significant majority of the population carrying a high level of neutralising antibodies.
-With today's announcement that comes within our grasp," said Danny Altmann, a professor of immunology at Imperial College London.
-"I suspect this will speed things by several months.
+"To get out of this debacle, there is no alternative to having a significant majority of the population carrying a high level of neutralising antibodies," said Danny Altmann, a professor of immunology at Imperial College London.
+"I suspect this (authorisation) will speed things by several months.
 An immune population by the spring starts to look feasible."

-The pandemic has already killed 1.7 million people around the world, sown chaos through the global economy and upended normal life for billions since it began in Wuhan, China, a year ago.
-Britain and South Africa in particular are grappling with new variants of the coronavirus, which the government and scientists say are more contagious.
-Many countries have responded by banning passenger flights and blocking trade.
+AstraZeneca Chief Executive Pascal Soriot told BBC radio that Britain should be able to vaccinate tens of millions of people by the end of the first quarter.

 - READ MORE ON: